 H1N1 Clinics Held at Local Schools this Saturday

-Durham, Life, North Carolina Comments Off
+Durham, Life, North Carolina Comments Off on H1N1 Clinics Held at Local Schools this Saturday

 The Durham County Health Department will be holding 3 H1N1 Vaccination Walk-in Clinics at local schools this Saturday, January 9 from 10am to 3pm.
 The schools are Hillside High School, Riverside High, and Neal Middle School.
 More information can be found at http://bit.ly/8jDssD.